samyu1204/actl4305/readme_Dataprep.txt

 2. collape using (group_by() and

 - for claim data
+1. (new update 25/10) for each claims with same claim_id, assume from the same cause so only count the claims as 1 claim
-1. for each exposure id, find total claim_nb, claim_amount, claim_paid
+2. for each exposure id, find total claim_nb, claim_amount, claim_paid

 - then combined the two data using exposure_id as key